innovationOUtside/jupyter_anywidget_window_ai/README.md

 ```

+Get model capabilities: `w.update_capabilities()`. *Note that this may take a moment to update the py state and no callback is currently available.
+Run the command in its own cell and wait a moment.*

 Create a prompt session with an optional system prompt: `w.create_session(system_prompt=PROMPT)`

 Submit a prompt: `w.prompt("Hello, how are you?")`

-Also available: `w.create_session(..., initialPrompts=[] )`
+Also available: `w.create_session(..., initialPrompts=[], temperature=FLOAT, topK=INT )`

-At the moment, there is no callback available on a response ggenerated from a prompt.
+At the moment, there is no callback available on a response generated from a prompt.
 However, an audible alert *is* available.

 This is enabled by default in `windowai_headless()`.
 The response can also be spoken.
 Use boolean (`True`/`False` ) parameters `completion_tone=` and `speak_msg=` in `windowai_panel()`, `windowai_inline()` and `windowai_headless()` to set audible responses.